wp-plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 0.71 =
+* Fix: Removed (!)
+Warning displays for empty Gallery in and MLA Gallery in column entries.

 = 0.70 =
 * New: "Gallery in" and "MLA Gallery in" columns show where the item appears in [gallery] and [mla_gallery] shortcode output.
 * New: Post titles in the where-used columns contain a link to the Edit Post/Page screen.